CircleClick/wireframe-theme/readme.md

 In `.vscode/sftp-example.json`, update the `remotePath` value to contain the final name of the theme you are going to build.
 This ensures your themes directory name will stay consistent no matter how many times you re-clone the project.

 Copy `.vscode/sftp-example.json` into `.vscode/sftp.json`, this sets it as the active configuration file.
+> Make sure to leave a copy of `.vscode/sftp-example.json` for future developers, and yourself!

 Add your SFTP credentials to `.vscode/sftp.json` for the appropriate `live`, `staging`, or `dev` environments.
 You don't need to fill in all of them.
 Make sure you also add in the server hosts in the `profiles` -> `{profile}` -> `host` field, your value will look something like `exampledev.sftp.wpengine.com`.